Updated: Sep 13, 2021

 It gets worse.
 Devarajan goes on to write about how saying Namaste to people perpetuates unhealthy power dynamics in a white supremacist culture.
 (I highly recommend this article.)

 A friend of mine recalls this weird shift that happened.
-After being bullied and assailed with racial eptithets her whole life, suddenly yoga became cool and mainstream--and then it was suddenly cool to be South Asian.
+After being bullied and assailed with racial epithets her whole life, suddenly yoga became cool and mainstream--and then it was suddenly cool to be South Asian.
 At first she was happy to finally feel "seen."
 But then the implications sickened her.
-Why was she not ok before but cool now?
+Why was she not ok before, but cool now?
 Straight up racism.

 As I wrap this up, I want to mention pronunciation of Namaste.
 Rina Desphande teaches how to say it properly here.

-To understand just how bad and idiotic we've been sounding, I highly recommend a clip by comedian, Akassh Sing.
+To understand just how bad and idiotic we've been sounding, I highly recommend a clip by comedian, Akaash Sing.
 (Warning, he uses very bad language.
 But he really makes the point!)
 Watch here.